di1025/NationalResortBooking/README.md

 ```

 ## Testing
-* Package and install the basketball folder before unit test.
+* Package and install the folder before unit test.

 ```mvn clean compile install -DskipTests=true```
 * Tests are done using JUnit and Mockito.
 Tests are run using the command: